 - Identification of top talkers, listeners, protocols, conversations, sessions, and more

 - Historical reporting with easy filtering and sorting

 - Vendor-agnostic, working with all major traffic protocols, including NetFlow, sFlow, jFlow, and CFlow

 - Runs on Mac OS X, Windows, and Linux distributions

-Intermapper Flows can help you spot unusual traffic spikes, characterize new or increased bandwidth use, and respond quickly to DDoS attacks.
+Intermapper Flows bandwidth monitoring can help you spot unusual traffic spikes, characterize new or increased bandwidth use, and respond quickly to DDoS attacks.
 The software makes it easy to analyze the source, destination, protocol, and volume of traffic.
 The forensic information it collects can also be useful for compliance and security purposes.

 Learn more: Intermapper Flows Datasheet

 Intermapper Flows Licensing